 Metoprolol has no intrinsic sympathomimetic activity, and membrane-stabilizing activity is detectable only at doses much greater than required for beta-blockade.
 Animal and human experiments indicate that Metoprolol slows the sinus rate and decreases AV nodal conduction.

-Significant beta-blocking effect (as measured by reduction of exercise heart rate) occurs within one hour after oral administration, and its duration is dose related.
-For example, a 50% reduction of the maximum effect after single oral doses of 20 mg, 50 mg and 100 mg occurred at 3.3 hours, 5 hours and 6.4 hours, respectively, in normal subjects.
+Significant beta-blocking effect (as measured by reduction of exercise heart rate) occurs within 1 hour after oral administration, and its duration is dose-related.
+For example, a 50% reduction of the maximum effect after single oral doses of 20, 50, and 100 mg occurred at 3.3, 5, and 6.4 hours, respectively, in normal subjects.
 After repeated oral dosages of 100 mg twice daily, a significant reduction in exercise systolic blood pressure was evident at 12 hours.
-When the drug was infused over a 10 minute period, in normal volunteers, maximum beta-blockade was achieved at approximately 20 minutes.
+When the drug was infused over a 10-minute period, in normal volunteers, maximum beta-blockade was achieved at approximately 20 minutes.
 Equivalent maximal beta-blocking effect is achieved with oral and intravenous doses in the ratio of approximately 2.5:1.

 There is a linear relationship between the log of plasma levels and reduction of exercise heart rate.
 However, antihypertensive activity does not appear to be related to plasma levels.
 Because of variable plasma levels attained with a given dose and lack of a consistent relationship of antihypertensive activity to dose, selection of proper dosage requires individual titration.

 In several studies of patients with acute myocardial infarction, intravenous followed by oral administration of Metoprolol caused a reduction in heart rate, systolic blood pressure and cardiac output.
 Stroke volume, diastolic blood pressure and pulmonary artery end diastolic pressure remained unchanged.